ZhongLIFR/ZhongLIFR.github.io/_pages/about.md

 ## Recent News

+- **2025.11**: 🔥🔥 One research paper is accepted by AAAI for oral presentation: Learning Subgroups with Maximum Treatment Effects without Causal Heuristics.
+Congratulations to [Lincen](https://www.lincen.nl/).
 - **2025.09**: 🔥🔥 One research paper is accepted by NeurIPS: [Scalable, Explainable and Provably Robust Anomaly Detection with One-Step Flow Matching](https://neurips.cc/virtual/2025/poster/116486)
 - **2025.06**: 🔥🔥 One research paper is accepted by DMKD: [Towards Automated Self-Supervised Learning for Truly Unsupervised Graph Anomaly Detection](https://link.springer.com/article/10.1007/s10618-025-01115-5)
 - **2025.05**: 🎓 Successfully defended my PhD thesis on *Trustworthy Anomaly Detection for Smart Manufacturing* at Leiden University!